palladius/langchainrb_rails_test/README.md

 This app is cerated to test https://github.com/andreibondarev/langchainrb_rails in a sample app.

+Currently the gem/docs seem broken (https://github.com/andreibondarev/langchainrb_rails/issues/20) so I'll pause this project for a while :  and keep working on my semantic search.

 ## Rails readme

 This README would normally document whatever steps are necessary to get the application up and running.